 - Other Non-Drug Modalities

-Abstract topics in preventive medicine, behavioral health, psychology, medical education, and lifestyle medicine practice are also welcome.
+Abstract topics in preventativemedicine, behavioral health, psychology,medical education, and lifestyle medicine practice are also welcome.

 - Faxed, emailed, or mailed abstract submissions will not be accepted.

-- You are permitted to submit only one abstract as first author, but may co-author as many other abstracts as desired.
+- You are permitted to submit only one abstract as first author, but may co-author multiple other abstracts.

 - All authors must approve the abstract before submission.

 - To present your abstract at the conference, you must be registered for the conference.
-If your conference registration is not received by the deadline, any accepted abstracts will be removed and unable to present.
+If your conference registration is not received by the conference registration deadline, any accepted abstracts will be removed and authors unable to present.

 ** The Research Review Committee has the authority to select and approve any abstract.

 Please complete each section carefully.
 Incomplete or insufficiently completed abstracts will not be reviewed.
-Each abstract is limited to a maximum of 300 words, and must be written in English.
+All abstract must be written in English.

 Title: The title should be brief, concise, and informative to the viewer (limit to 15 words).